SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/index.md

 * Collecting metrics from a fleet of containers
 * Aggregating error logs from distributed services

-## Creating and Managing Source Templates
+## Creating and managing Source templates

 To create a source template: